Ayfri/Kore/website/src/jsMain/resources/markdown/doc/commands/Commands.md

 ## Selectors

 Selectors target entities in the world.
-Kore provides type-safe selector builders with filters for entity type, distance, scores, NBT, and more:
+Kore provides type-safe selector builders with filters for entity type, distance, scores, NBT, and more.
+If you want a selector-focused walkthrough beyond the command examples below, read the [Selectors](/docs/concepts/selectors) page alongside this reference:

 ```kotlin
 function("selector_examples") {